jasonm23/autothemer/README.md

 Autothemer provides `autothemer-deftheme` a macro wrapper for `deftheme` and `custom-theme-set-faces` which creates a custom color theme.

-The package also includes some useful theme development features... read on.
+The package also includes useful theme development features see below.

+---

 ## News